A SAD REALITY:

 Witnessing publicly to what Jesus has done in our lives is a powerful way to touch hearts.

-As with evangelistic songs, testimonies of conversion and of healing can challenge the audience and prepare hearts for the preaching of God’s Word.
+As with evangelistic songs, testimonies of conversion can challenge the audience and prepare hearts for the preaching of God’s Word.

 Testimonies are so powerful that an evangelistic movement like the Full Gospel Business Men’s Fellowship International built each of its public meetings around a testimony.
 Their magazine ‘Voice’, translated into many languages and distributed worldwide, contained only testimonies.